 Environmental exposure to endotoxin emissions from commercial composting activities

-Collaborators: Cranfield University and Centre for Research in Biosciences, UWE
+Collaborators: Cranfield University and Centre for Research in Biosciences, UWE Bristol.

-Dates: 2007 - 2009
+Dates: 2007 - 2009.

-In particular this project investigated how much endotoxin is released from composting facilities, how far it will travel and whether the concentrations found in air from compost facilities can harm the health of people living close to these facilities.
+This 18 month proof-of-concept research project investigated the endotoxin element of bioaerosol release from commercial composting facilities.
+In particular, this project investigated how much bioaerosol and in particular endotoxin is released from composting facilities, how far it will travel and whether the ambient concentrations found in the vicinity of compost facilities can harm the health of people living close to these facilities.

 This successful project resulted in the publication of a number